-Processed cheese product was invented in Switzerland in 1911 by Walter Gerber.
-However, a very smart man named James L. Kraft grabbed the American patent for the processing method, and it was his company that created the first commercially available sliced “American” cheese singles, which hit the market in the 1950s.
+Processed cheese product was invented in the landlocked Alpine country in 1911 by Swiss scientist Walter Gerber.
+Shortly after, a very smart man named James L. Kraft grabbed the American patent for the processing method, and it was his company that created the first commercially available sliced “American” cheese singles, which hit the market in the 1950s.

-Although Kraft was criticized for using marketing tricks to sell second-rate cheese as a first-rate product, it worked.
-Americans sacrificed the taste and quality of their cheese in favor of convenience, a growing trend that would play out over and over in the country as quantity and ease became more important that anything else in many Americans’ diets.
+At the time, Kraft was criticized for using marketing tricks to sell second-rate cheese as a first-rate product – and his product was called “embalmed cheese.”
+But his tricks worked.
+Americans gladly sacrificed the taste and quality of their cheese in favor of convenience, a growing trend that would play out over and over in the country as quantity and ease became more important that anything else in many people’s diets.

-Cheaper than real cheese, easy melting and with a much longer shelf-life, processed cheese product became popular and soon was to be found on dinner tables all over the country, so much so that it became known as “American cheese.”
-Today, most of us have eaten our fair share of those orange slices in convenient plastic packages, not to mention Cheez Whiz and Velveeta.
+Cheaper than real cheese and with a much longer shelf-life, processed cheese product became popular and soon was to be found on dinner tables all over the country, so much so that it became known as “American cheese.”

 But if American cheese isn’t cheese… then what is it?